This Section

 (ii) The five-year period after the rental units are withdrawn.

-(B) This Section 37.9A(a)(1) shall prevail over any conflicting provision of law authorizing the landlord to establish the rental rate upon the initial hiring of the unit.
+37.9A(a)(1) shall prevail over any conflicting provision of law authorizing the landlord to establish the rental rate upon the initial hiring of the unit.

-(C) If it is asserted that the rent could have been increased based on capital improvements, rehabilitation or substantial rehabilitation, the owner must petition the Rent Board pursuant to the procedures of Section 37.7 of this Chapter.
-No increase shall be allowed on account of any expense incurred in connection with withdrawing any unit from rent or lease.
+(C) If it is asserted that the rent could have been increased based on capital improvements, rehabilitation or substantial rehabilitation, the owner must petition the Rent Board pursuant to the procedures of Section

-(2) If a new tenancy was lawfully created in a unit before January 1, 2003, following a lawful withdrawal of the unit from rent or lease under Section 37.9(a)(13), any subsequent new tenancies for that rental unit are not subject to the rent limitations in Section 37.9A(a)(1).
+(2) If a new tenancy was lawfully created in a unit before January 1, 2003, following a lawful withdrawal of the unit from rent or lease under Section

-(b) Treatment of Replacement Units.
+Treatment of Replacement Units.
 If one or more units covered by Subsection (a) is demolished, and one or more new units qualifying as rental units under this Chapter but for the date on which they first receive a certificate of final completion and occupancy are constructed on the same property, and offered for rent or lease within five years of the date the last of the original units became vacant, the newly constructed units shall be offered at rents not greater than those reasonably calculated to produce a fair and reasonable return on the newly constructed units, notwithstanding Section 37.3(g) or any other provision of this Chapter.
 The provisions of this Chapter shall thereafter apply.
-The Board shall adopt rules for determining the rents necessary to provide a fair and reasonable return.
+The Board shall adopt rules for determining the rents necessary to provide a fair and reasonable return. (c) Rights to Re-Rent.
+Any owner who again offers for rent or lease any unit covered by Subsection (a) shall first offer the unit for rent or lease to the tenants or lessees displaced from the unit as follows:

 (1) If any tenant or lessee has advised the owner in writing within 30 days of displacement of his or her desire to consider an offer to renew the tenancy and has furnished the owner with an address to which that offer is to be directed, the owner must make such an offer whenever the unit is again offered for rent or lease within two years of withdrawal.
 That tenant, lessee, or former tenant or lessee may advise the owner at any time of a change of address to which an offer is to be directed.